Frequently Asked Questions

 Yes.
 Your child will meet the school registrar.
 In addition, if there is a language other than English in the home, an EL assessor will briefly assess your child’s English proficiency and determine if your child is eligible for English Learner services.

 Please note that school tours will not be part of the registration appointment.
-Your child is encouraged to attend their school’s Step Up to Kindergarten experience which will be offered to all rising kindergartners who enroll before school begins.

 In general, it is advised that parents secure all other documents prior to the registration appointment so the family does not have to return to the school multiple times.